Virginia Williamson

 Virginia Williamson (also Virginia Londner Green and Virginia Peschke) was the co-founder, owner and publisher of Byte magazine.
 She founded the magazine in 1975 together with her ex-husband, Wayne Green the founder/publisher of the amateur radio magazine 73.
+In early 1981, Byte magazine, under Williamson's leadership, became the only computer publication included in Folio’s prestigious Folio 400 list of the largest U.S. magazines.

 She sold the magazine to McGraw-Hill in 1979, but remained publisher until 1983.
 She later married Gordon Williamson, who in 1988 published a book about her ex-husband Wayne Green, titled See Wayne Run.
 Run, Wayne, Run.
 Williamson died in 2015.